dstndstn/chord-frb-db/README.md

 * track "exposure" - which beams were reporting during each 10-second interval, written to one file per day
 * send beam status (dead/alive) to frb-master
 * send a heartbeat to frb-master
+Now, it just buffers events from a single chunk of data, waiting for data from all beams to arrive; when the next chunk of data arrives, it flushes the buffer.

 ## Open design questions

+* how do we want to track liveness / effective exposure time?
-* does the FRB Search system send null results to the FRB Sifter to allow tracking of dead beams / liveness / exposure?
+* does the FRB Search system send null results to the FRB Sifter if no event is found?